cybertec-postgresql/patroni-packaging/README.md

-# This project is now deprecated!
+# This project is now deprecated! :warning:

 Since [postgresql.org](https://www.postgresql.org/download/) provides [packaging](https://git.postgresql.org/gitweb/?p=pgrpms.git;a=blob;f=rpm/redhat/master/common/patroni/master/patroni.spec) for patroni on most distributions, we feel that we should not work on solving the same things in different ways.
 Thus we'll be deprecating this repository and the packages.